Building Bridges

 Rabbi Asa embodied a Judaism that went beyond labels and categories such as reform, conservative, orthodox, secular and religious.
 He succeeded in reaching out to Jews of all backgrounds and prided himself on building bridges between individuals who would not typically have the opportunity to interact with one another.

-Dedicating a synagogue building in Rabbi Asa’s memory in Israel for the Zemer HaZayit congregation is one way in which his legacy will be honored.
-An additional endeavor, however, has been initiated as a way of way of continuing Rabbi Asa’s life’s work.
+Dedicating a synagogue sanctuary in Rabbi Asa’s memory in Israel for the Spitz Zemer HaZayit congregation is one way in which his legacy will be honored.
+An additional endeavor, however, has been initiated as a way of continuing Rabbi Asa’s life’s work.
 This initiative involves building a new bridge between Jews of different backgrounds.
-This bridge is being created between members of the Temple Beth Tikvah congregation in Fullerton, California - which Rabbi Asa served for over 30 years - and members of the Zemer HaZayit congregation in Efrat, Israel.
+This bridge is being created between members of the Temple Beth Tikvah congregation in Fullerton, California - which Rabbi Asa served for over 30 years - and members of the Spitz Zemer HaZayit congregation in Efrat, Israel.

 This relationship will likely be the first of its kind between a reform temple in the United States and a modern orthodox synagogue in Israel.
 It will establish a bond between two wonderful Jewish communities that are religiously diverse and located on opposite ends of the globe.

-Temple Beth Tikvah has already dedicated a building in honor of Rabbi Asa – the Asa Center for Lifelong Jewish Learning – while Zemer HaZayit hopes to construct and dedicate a synagogue building in Rabbi Asa’s memory in the not so distant future.
+Temple Beth Tikvah has already dedicated a building in honor of Rabbi Asa – the Asa Center for Lifelong Jewish Learning – while Spitz Zemer HaZayit will dedicate a synagogue sanctuary in Rabbi Asa’s memory in the not so distant future.
 These two congregations have chosen to honor Rabbi Haim Asa not only through a physical building, but by forging a relationship that will embody the values which he cherished.

 This relationship was spearheaded by the first Rabbi Haim Asa Memorial Lecture which took place on April 26, 2015 at Temple Beth Tikvah.
-This lecture was titled, “Building Bridges: Moving Beyond Denominational Judaism” and was presented by Rabbi Shlomo Riskin, the Chief Rabbi of Efrat.
+This lecture was titled, “Building Bridges: Moving Beyond Denominational Judaism” and was presented by Rabbi Shlomo Riskin, who served as Chief Rabbi of Efrat for many years.
 Rabbi Riskin is wholeheartedly supportive of this initiative and also works to create links between Jews of different backgrounds.

 Attendees at the first